calacademy-research/intensity-plot/CONCEPTS.md

 ﻿# Intensity Plot Concepts

-A JavaScript tool to visualize and discover patterns across sample sets.

-The analysis employed evaluates samples against behavior observed and its occurrence (intensity)
+The analysis employed evaluates samples against behavior observed (trait) and its occurrence (intensity)

 The intensity grid captures a row for each entity, a column for the each distinct behavior, and  intensity as the cell value presented by color.